The Perfect 4-Day Rome Itinerary + Tips to visit Rome in 2022

 The Sistine Chapel is only a few seconds walk from the Vatican museums, it’s located inside the Apostolic Palace (the official residence of the Pope).

-The Sistine Chapel is famous for the artworks and frescoes by Michelangelo, Domenico Ghilandro, Sandro Botticelli, Pietro Perugino, etc.
+The Sistine Chapel is famous for its artworks and frescoes by Michelangelo, Domenico Ghilandro, Sandro Botticelli, Pietro Perugino, etc.

 Some of the most impressive Renaissance artworks include Michelangelo’s paintings of The Last Judgement and The Creation of Adam.
 The Sistine Chapel is also renowned for being where the Cardinals meet for conclave when electing a new Pope.